 (f) Applicable Rate.
 The definition of AApplicable Rate@ set forth in Section 14 is hereby amended by adding to the end of Section (b) of the definition after the word ARate@ the following provision:A; provided, however, that if the payee is a Defaulting Party for purposes of Section 6(e), then the rate shall be the Non-default Rate@.

 (g) Confidentiality.
-The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider with respect to this Agreement is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by either party), except for such information (a) as has become generally available to the public, (b) as may be required or appropriate in any report, statement or testimony submitted to any regulatory body having or claiming to have jurisdiction over the relevant party or to the Federal Reserve Board or the FDIC or similar organizations, (c) as may be required or appropriate in respect to any summons or subpoena or in connection with any litigation or proceedings, (d) in order to comply with any law, order, regulation or ruling applicable to the relevant party, and (e) to the prospective transferee or participant in connection with any contemplated transfer or participation of any of the Notes or any interest therein by Party B; provided that such prospective assignee agrees to be bound by the confidentiality provisions set forth in this Part 5 section (g).
+The contents of this Agreement and all other documents relating to this Agreement, and any information made available by one party or its Credit Support Provider to the other party or its Credit Support Provider with respect to this Agreement is confidential and shall not be disclosed to any third party, except to the parties to the Facility Agreement and/or the Trust Agreement (as defined in the Facility Agreement) (nor shall any public announcement relating to this Agreement be made by either party), except for such information (a) as has become generally available to the public, (b) as may be required or appropriate in any report, statement or testimony submitted to any regulatory body having or claiming to have jurisdiction over the relevant party or to the Federal Reserve Board or the FDIC or similar organizations, (c) as may be required or appropriate in respect to any summons or subpoena or in connection with any litigation or proceedings, (d) in order to comply with any law, order, regulation or ruling applicable to the relevant party, and (e) to the prospective transferee or participant in connection with any contemplated transfer or participation of any of the Notes (as defined in the Facility Agreement) or any interest therein by Party B; provided that such prospective assignee agrees to be bound by the confidentiality provisions set forth in this Part 5 section (g).

 (h) Recording.
 Each party consents to the recording, at any time and from time to time, by the other party of any and all communications between officers or employees of the parties, and waives any further notice of such recording.